From the Port's roots to today

 The Queen Mary, destined to become an icon of Long Beach, arrives at the Port on December 10 after a voyage from England around the tip of South America (the vessel was too big for the Panama Canal).
 After four years of work at the Naval Shipyard, the QM was moved to what is now Pier H and opened as a hotel, museum and tourist attraction in 1971.

 The Gerald Desmond Bridge opens, connecting Long Beach and Terminal Island.
 The $13 million span replaced the pontoon bridge, which had been in place since the 1940s and was often a traffic bottleneck.
 By the mid-2010s, it was estimated that around 15 percent of the nation’s waterborne container traffic passed over the bridge.
-A replacement bridge, higher and wider, will open in 2020.
+A replacement bridge, higher and wider, opened in October 2020.

 The port completes a $7.6 million expansion on Pier J and develops a 55-acre combination container and automobile terminal.
 The facility processes Toyota's distribution throughout Southern California and the Western U.S.

 International Transportation Service, Inc. opens a $10 million, 52-acre container terminal on Pier J. The new terminal features a 1,200-foot wharf, 42-foot water depth and two high-speed Paceco gantry cranes.
 ITS customers include "K" Line and Zim Container Service.

 The Port of Long Beach wins the American Association of Port Authorities Environmental "E" Award for improvement and protection of the environment.
 Long Beach wins the honor for its comprehensive program and broad scope of achievement in environmental matters including oil spill prevention and control, debris removal, harbor sewerage system, port beautification, vessel traffic control and water sampling program.
 Long Beach is the first harbor in the Western Hemisphere to be accorded this honor.